gchrupala/supervision/assessment-criteria.md

     the thesis conceived independently, or is it a collection of studies and quotations?

-Form and Presentation
+##Form and Presentation

-:   Is the length/number of pages in accordance with the prescribed
+   Is the length/number of pages in accordance with the prescribed
     norms (CIW-Bachelor’s thesis: approx. 12,500 words, CIW-Master’s
     thesis: approx. 15,000 words, excluding table of contents, bibliography and appendices)?
 Does this size fit the content?
 Are